mirkix/BBBMINI/doc/software/software.md

 # Software
-To start here, Debian should be allready installed on your BBB.
+To start here, Debian should already be installed on your BBB.

 ## Get required software on the BBB
 ###Tools